verdaccio/verdaccio/README.md

 No CouchDB here.
 This application is supposed to work with zero configuration, so filesystem is used as a storage.

 If you want to use a database instead, ask for it, we'll come up with some kind of a plugin system.

+About storage the is a running discussion [here](https://github.com/verdaccio/verdaccio/issues?q=is%3Aissue+is%3Aopen+label%3Astorage).

 ## Similar existing things